February 2026

 Clarifications were also sought regarding faculty eligibility, especially for faculty transitioning from engineering or non-computing backgrounds.
 It was emphasized that core computing courses must be taught by core computing faculty, supported by structured faculty development programs.
 Additionally, it was reiterated that morning and evening programsare to be treated as full-time programs, requiring equivalent facilities and academic support.

-Overall, participants stressed the importance of clear and documented NCEAC guidelines to ensureuniform interpretation andconsistent implementation of accreditation policies nationwide.
-The workshop concluded with a shared commitment tostrengthening quality assurance and accreditation practicesin computing education across Pakistan.
+Overall, participants stressed the importance of clear, written NCEAC guidelines to ensure uniform interpretation and consistent implementation of accreditation policies across institutions.
+The workshop concluded with a shared commitment to strengthening quality assurance and accreditation practices in computing education nationwide.

 November 2025